 There are also direct benefits that affect everyday lives.
 Competitive air cargo services play an essential role in the quick and efficient delivery of a range of goods, including parcels ordered online, medicines and vaccines, as well as automotive parts.

-Equally important is the role of aviation as a source of economic welfare at local, regional and national level.
-The industry is an economic enabler, supporting investment, tourism, trade and job creation, including in peripheral regions which would otherwise have found it difficult to stimulate local economies.
+Equally important is the role of aviation as a source of economic welfare at the local, regional and national levels.
+The industry is an economic enabler, supporting investment, tourism, trade and job creation, including in peripheral regions that would otherwise have found it difficult to stimulate local economies.
 Aviation directly employs two million people in the EU and contributes an estimated €144 billion to GDP.
 One new job in the industry generates three jobs in other sectors, such as logistics and retail, and in the supply chain. €1 spent in the industry generates €3 for the wider economy.European Commission, EU Aviation: 25 years of reaching new heights.
-Available at: https://ec.europa.eu/transport/modes/air/25years-eu-aviation_en As a result, aviation helped to support an estimated 9.4 million jobs and contribute €624 billion (4%) to EU GDP in 2016.ATAG, Aviation Benefits Beyond Borders, 2018
+Available at: https://ec.europa.eu/transport/modes/air/25years-eu-aviation_en As a result, aviation helped to support an estimated 9.4 million jobs and contributed €624 billion (4%) to EU GDP in 2016.ATAG, Aviation Benefits Beyond Borders, 2018

 The Socio-Economic Costs of Aviation Taxes

 Some governments have nevertheless imposed taxes specifically on aviation to raise revenue.
 The value and benefits of aviation are not always fully considered, not least the benefits that are foregone through imposing such taxes.
-The long-term negative impact does not only apply to the travel and tourism sectors, but severely affects the whole aviation value chain, as well as ordinary citizens and national economies.
+The long-term negative impact does not only apply to the travel and tourism sectors but severely affects the whole aviation value chain, as well as ordinary citizens and national economies.

 As governments are not always in a position to realise the benefits that are lost, A4E commissioned a study from PwC in 2017 to illustrate the gains that could be obtained through a reduction or abolition of existing aviation taxes in Europe.